biegomar/meta/README.md

 # Meta, a CLI for many.
-Build with Rust.
+Built with Rust.